Float Tubes, Inflatable Pontoon Boats, and Accessories

 Some U-boats and V-boats have small enclosed storage areas behind the angler.
 These are not usually waterproof but can accommodate a dry bag or plastic container for additional storage of clothing, etc. These work well for taking out extra tackle, food items, camping gear, etc. Most pontoons look pretty much the same at first glance…two air chambers, a frame and a seat…with oars.
 But, that is where the similarity ends and differences begin.
 Some have shorter pontoons with greater width on each air chamber than longer models.
 Short and squat can provide as much floatation as long and sleek but maneuverability and control will be different under different conditions.
 Some pontoons feature dual air chambers on each side for a total of four per craft.
 Extra air chambers to inflate obviously increase setup and takedown times.
 On the positive side the quad chambers also increase stability and safety.
 You have to decide what is most important to you.
 Two narrower air chambers on each side, rather than one larger one, lowers the “profile” of the craft and decreases wind resistance.
 However, having more of the pontoons in contact with the water’s surface increases drag.
 This slightly reduces propulsion efficiency whether from fins, oars or electric motor.

 There is one element of pontoon design that instantly separates toons from tubes.
 Those are the frames.
 Tubes are pretty much self-contained.
 Pontoons have large separate air chambers that need more than a couple of wimpy straps to hold them firmly in place.
 Toons generally have metal frames and a system of attachment that makes them easy to set up and take down without compromising strength and endurance.
 Pontoon frames can be made of several metals.
 Steel and/or aluminum are the most common in toon frames.
 Steel is cheaper and heavier.
 Aluminum is lighter and more expensive.
 There are differences in oarlocks and the oars that come with your craft too.
 Do some research and look them over carefully.
-Standard rowing systems are suitable for most tooning but you may want to spend a bit more for upgrades or retrofits…if available.
+Standard rowing systems are suitable for most tooning and kayak fishing but you may want to spend a bit more for upgrades or retrofits…if available.
 Assembly hardware is a biggie.
 Whatever craft you fall in love with should be simple to put together and take down, especially if you are going to have to transport it disassembled inside your vehicle.
 Ideally it will have ring pins rather than nuts or bolts that require tools.
 Also, check the adjustability of the footrests and seat.
 These should be easily repositioned…forward or backward…to maximize rowing efficiency and to balance the total weight of your loaded system.
 Installing a trolling motor and heavy battery will definitely change the balance.
 If you plan to use an electric trolling motor you should buy a toon with a mounting bracket built into the frame.
 You can always retrofit or rig a motor mount but it is better to get a craft with one already installed and balanced for your model.

 Most pontoons do have a small platform behind the seat.
 This is useful for stowing extra gear, but is also commonly used for holding the heavy deep cycle battery needed to power an electric trolling motor.
 Some models include sturdy platforms along with the motor mounts.
 Others have wimpy little platforms that will not hold the weight of a heavy battery.
 Make sure you either get what you want when you buy, or that you are able to make a satisfactory retrofit on the existing frame.